ramstedt/dbdshuffle/README.md

-## Dead by Daylight Killer Perk Shuffle
+## Dead by Daylight Shuffle

-The name says it all.
-Pick the killer you want to play.
-Then randomize their perks.
+Pick a killer or survivor, or randomise one.
+Then randomise their perks.
 Can you win without the meta?

 ## Installation